dthx2710/Dolicon-Blue-Archive/src/pages/student/hare.md

   urban: A
 exSkill:
   exCost: 4
-  exText: Deals 271% damage to enemies in the circular area, stunning enemies for
+  exText: Deals 271% (435%) damage to enemies in the circular area, stunning
-    2.7 seconds.
+    enemies for 2.7 seconds.
+Duration increases to 3.1 seconds at EX level 3, and 3.5 seconds at EX level 5.
 normalText: Every 30 seconds, she reduces the recovery rate of an enemy by 26.7% (15 sec).
 enhancedText: Increases critical rate by 14%.
 subText: Increases allies' evasion by 9.1%.